 - Doesn’t integrate with bank or credit card accounts to track expenses

 - No clock-in/clock-out timesheet for employees

 - Individuals who only need to log mileage for taxes or expense reimbursements: MileIQ’s focus is automatic mileage tracking, making it a great fit for self-employed individuals who want to save money on their taxes as well as company drivers who wish to be properly reimbursed for mileage.
 MileIQ is one of our choices for the best mileage tracking apps, particularly for those who want a simple solution to log their drives.

 - Drivers with the same routes: The app recognizes frequent trips, which is a useful feature for drivers with frequently driven routes.

 - Company drivers with irregular working hours: MileIQ’s Work Shifts feature allows you to set multiple working shifts for a single day or across multiple days.

-- Drivers that need route planning features: MileIQ doesn’t allow you to plan your routes on future trips.
+- Drivers who need route planning features: MileIQ doesn’t allow you to plan your routes on future trips.
 Our pick for the overall best mileage tracking app, TripLog, has a route planning feature, which is great for company delivery drivers.

-- Self-employed individuals who need tax and tracking reporting: While MileIQ’s reports can be used for tax compliance, Hurdlr is more beneficial for self-employed individuals because it estimates your quarterly tax payments by tracking your income and tax deductions.
+- Self-employed individuals who require tax and tracking reporting: While MileIQ’s reports can be used for tax compliance, Hurdlr is more beneficial for self-employed individuals because it estimates your quarterly tax payments by tracking your income and tax deductions.

 MileIQ vs Competitors